 Muraho!
-(That’s hello in Kinyarwandan!)
+(That’s hello in Kinyarwanda!)

-Seven years ago, I attended an alumni event at UCLA where a woman was given an award for a lifetime of service.
+In 2005, I attended an alumni event at UCLA where a woman was given an award for a lifetime of service.
 In addition to a wide variety of local volunteering, she had been on multiple tours with the Peace Corps throughout her life.
 I was inspired.

 I have always believed in volunteering.
 We are a people who need to come together, to help one another, and to love.
 There is no greater way to show love than to stand alongside someone and offer a helping hand.
 Wherever we are, whatever our financial resources, however busy our schedule – there is something we can be doing to help others.
 It may be within your own family or circle of friends, it may be at a local soup kitchen or mentoring a child, or it may be traveling to another part of the world to share your skills and bridge a cultural divide.
 There is no better or worse way to serve.
 Find what you can do and just start.

 are my anthem in life.
 As much as I make plans for the next 5 years, or even the next day, being truly happy means finding joy even when my plans get waylaid.
 Sometimes changes, as hard as they may be at the time, end up being for the best.
 They introduce us to new friends, develop new skills, or show us that our original plan wasn’t what we should doing all along!
-My goal in the Peace Corps is to be flexible as I adapt to a new job and culture, to be open to meeting new family and friends, and to always find joy even when nothing goes as I plan!
+My goal in the Peace Corps was to be flexible as I adapted to a new job and culture, to be open to meeting new family and friends, and to always find joy even when nothing goes as I plan!

 Disclaimer: The contents of this website are mine personally and do not reflect any position of the U.S. government or the Peace Corps.